 At KS3, students are initially exposed to the challenges of working in a Scientific environment with skills-based knowledge developed including safety in the laboratory, equipment/scientific drawing, Bunsen burners, the world of microscopes, measurements, variables, observations and methods.
 After studying this unit, students are provided with a Lab License to set them on their knowledge pathway.
-In the Autumn term, they then go onto explore units across the three Science areas of Physics, Chemistry and Biology including: animal and plant cells, different forms of energy, states of matter, changes of state, solutions, distillation and chromatography, tissues, organs and organ systems, healthy diet, deficiency diseases, and speed amongst other areas.
+In the Autumn term, they then go onto explore units across the three Science areas of Physics, Chemistry and Biology including: particle model, cells, organization of the body, separating mixtures, radioactivity, earths science and many more.

-In year 8, students are challenged further with their knowledge of the Periodic table put to the test.
+In year 8, students are challenged further with their knowledge of atoms and how they bond together.
 They are also given time to explore how the human body works with units including puberty and the reproductive system.
 With extremely relevant cultural link units such as studies into the Earth’s atmosphere and Ecology, students journey through KS3 with curiosity and an ability to question the world in which they live.